FabioIacus/2254421_DeployDudes/input.md

 US15: As a user, I want a toggle button on the dashboard to manually turn an actuator ON or OFF if necessary.

-US16: As a Martian operator, I want a dedicated interface with form inputs to create IF-THEN logic rules.
+US16: As a user, I want a dedicated interface with form inputs to create IF-THEN logic rules.

 # System Overview